 8: Make use of user-generated content

-user-generated content more authentic, it also gives a realistic view of your product in context.
+One of the easiest ways to adopt a customer-first social media strategy is by making use of the content generated by your customers.
+Not only is user-generated content more authentic, it also gives a realistic view of your product in context.
 So it could be the perfect asset to win the trust of even more customers.

-use user-generated content in your social media strategy.
+There are plenty of ways to use user-generated content in your social media strategy.
 You could repost them to your Stories or even share them as a regular feed post with appropriate permission.
 You could even repurpose them into social media ads to add more credibility to your product.

 Califia Farms regularly reposts photos and videos from their customers to their Instagram Stories.